elasticluster/elasticluster/docs/playbooks.rst

    * - ``anaconda_python_version``
      - ``3``
-     - Anaconda comes with either a Python2 or a Python3 interpreter -- choose which one you want here.
+     - Anaconda comes with either a Python2 or a Python3 interpreter -- choose which one you want here. (**Note:** Py2 is only available in Anaconda 2019.10 or earlier.)
    * - ``anaconda_in_path``
      - ``yes``
      - whether the Python interpreter from Anaconda should be made the